jorisbontje/snorri-model-clj/README.md

 # snorri-model

-Track stocks, perform analysis and give trading advise using snorri-model by Henrik Oude Nijhuis.
+Track stocks, perform analysis and give trading advise using the snorri-model from Henrik Oude Nijhuis.

 ## Run interactive
 $ lein repl